 Similarly, a master thinker would be someone who unconsciously yet objectively connects present beliefs with evidence to believe something better.
 He or she must cultivate the key habits needed to instinctively evaluate information and pick the ideas that move things forward.
 Mastering our mind is a much more abstract and elusive skill than driving.
 That means we have to pick our habits even more carefully.

 The key to becoming an expert thinker is to nurture those practices that will make the most difference when time is in short supply.
-So how did Pherson select the Five Habits of the Master Thinker?
-They were born out of structured analytic techniques, SAT for short.
+So without any further ado, let’s get into them.

 1. Challenge Your Key Assumptions